HE DIED. SUDDENLY. AN ACCIDENT.

-I was surrounded by those who wished to offer sympathy or presence, some I did not even know except as nodding acquaintances with whom I’d exchanged pleasantries at the supermarket.
+I was surrounded by those who wished to offer sympathy or presence, some were even telling me to contact a wrongful death attorney, some I did not even know except as nodding acquaintances with whom I’d exchanged pleasantries at the supermarket.
 Yet there they were.
 Why?

 It was late afternoon, I discovered, and I was still in a bathrobe, the old turquoise chenille one my mother had given me years earlier.
 Why?

 And here I was sitting on the floor, on the pink and blue rug, in my bathrobe, and all these people… Why?